jonnations/Sulawesi_Community_Repo/README.md

  - **Predicted Trait Values**

- To better leverage the sampling distributions of the data, and incorporate the intraspecific variance inherent in any species, we use a partial-pooling approach with Bayesian multilevel modeling to estimate trait value predictions for each species.
+ To better leverage the sampling distributions of the data, and incorporate the intraspecific variance inherent in any species, I use a partial-pooling approach with Bayesian multilevel modeling to estimate trait value predictions for each species.

 For the Community Ecospace Variance values, all models and predictions are in the `Models_Fitted_Variance.Rmd` script.
 This includes Cranial shape & size, Dentary shape & size, external measurements, isotopes, and locomotion.
 The Community Ecospace Density models and predictions are in `Models_Fitted_Density.Rmd`.

 The density script includes a broken stick estimation.
 Unlike sum of variance, nearest-neighbor density reqires all the axes together in one estimation.
-Therefore we can't weight them.
+Therefore Ican't weight them.
 In order not to use extraneous PC axes in these analyses, I use a broken stick method to estimate the *significant* axes.
 In this case it's the first 2 for Cranial and first 3 for Dentary.

  - **Phylogenetic Diversity**